LudicMindStudio/RoadAheadTeamVault/Pregarduation/Pre-graduation Dialogue-Events.md

 Fun twist to **confirm with dev team** : she is very bored and imagines it as a mini game.
 Or doodles by accident on the exam page and we can show it as drawings on screen.
 Easier to get the player interested in the game and hint at future gameplay?
 	- ==COMMENT FROM ARKANA:== I love the idea of the doodling, but if she's late maybe she doesn't have much time to do that.
 I think having an image of the actual exam questions pop up and then choosing her answer would make it more interesting visually.
 Maybe she could get distracted by seeing everyone getting up because they're done and do a little doodle then tell herself to stay focused.
 Then, on the image of the exam we would see her doodle.
 Can you visualise what I'm trying to explain?
+	- ==Answer From Corina== : I love that idea.
+But I also realized that in the original script, the pop quizz was like a surprise exam.
+When Lakshmi woke up, she just knew Greg had to talk to her.
+If we keep that, we might not need to include other characters doing the exam.
+The advantage of that is for us not to make extra characters haha.
+Because we might need to flesh out new characters and make the script much longer.
+Another advantage is for the exam not to have good or bad answers like we had in the original, because it seems like a nightmare to code and write with the multiple choices.
+I can make it look like a prank exam from Greg (will also work into his strict but goofy character) and the real exam is the practice test.
+To think over.
 #### Lakshmi speaks to the intern (enter first memory)
 *Map (interior not created yet)*
 #### Lakshmi delivers the first few mail (Start Dolphin Bay story)